ryan-berger/dexcomClient/README.md

 ### Contribution:
 Feel free to shoot me a pull request if you would like to help.
-I have been doing Go for less than a year now, so if yo would like to help me out by cleaning up the project structure, or adding better error handling, GO ahead!
+I have been doing Go for less than a year now, so if you would like to help me out by cleaning up the project structure, or adding better error handling, GO ahead!